agarnung/computerVisionMiscellaneous/README.md

 # computerVisionMiscellaneous
 Code snippets that accompany entries in my personal blog.
+This is just a "showcase" repository.